-Primarily, the Corporate Tax will be levied on earnings made by organizations and legal persons who conduct business, this includes, commercial, or any other type of economic activities that require a permit or authorization, subject to certain exclusions and restrictions.
+Primarily, the Corporate Tax will be levied on earnings made by organizations and legal persons who conduct business, this includes commercial, or any other type of economic activities that require a permit or authorization, subject to certain exclusions and restrictions.

-The UAE Ministry of Finance conferred that the Corporate Tax will be imposed at 9% rate on all economic business, with the exception of those involved in the extraction of natural resources.
+The UAE Ministry of Finance conferred that the Corporate Tax will be imposed at 9% rate on all economic businesses, with the exception of those involved in the extraction of natural resources.
 Still more, the applications uniformly extend to every type of revenue as well as other net earnings disclosed in financial records.
 However, for start-ups and small-scale companies, the rate of income tax would be 0% for net earnings not exceeding the 375,000 AED mark.

 Further, gains and dividends earned by a UAE company out of its eligible shareholders remain exempt from corporate income taxation.
 Moreover, the UAE Corporate Tax will not be applied on successful consolidations and transactions between groups.

 How Can UAE Companies Prepare for Business Tax Incorporation?